song9446/XScheduler/README.md

+# 1. Intro.
+This is helping scheduling service application.

-# 1. Get the repository
+# 2. Get the repository
 `git clone https://github.com/song9446/XScheduler`

-# 2. In the repository
+# 3. In the repository
 Before commit, please pull the last version of branch and try to build it.
 1) git pull
 2) ***edit what you want***